kantale/BME_17/README.md

 **All submission will be regorously checked for identical content with special (and [very sophisticated](https://theory.stanford.edu/~aiken/moss/)) software.
 All incidents will be reported and an overall zero grade for the complete course will be given**.
 Although copying is not allowed, you are allowed to google for solution and even copy-paste solution from the Internet.
 If you do that you will have to include the link to the solution.

+#### Grading
+The grade on September will account either for:

+1. 100% of your final grade, or
+2. 50% of your final grade with the other 50% being your exercise grade, or
+3. 50% of your final grade with the other 50% being your project's grade
+* **Between these 3 I will choose the one that is greater.**

+If you take part in this examination process (in September), then this grade will be the final grade on this lesson.
+If you score lower in September than what you scored in August, then the September (lower) grade will be assigned.
+Students that have been assigned a zero grade due to copy/share of the project can take part on this exam (unless the board decides otherwise).
+Of course their project's grade remains zero (so no option #3).

 ### Programming with python additional material